hamedrb/hamedrb.github.io/content/project/mouse-brain-atlas/index.md

 ---

 {{% callout note %}}
-The atlas is available in [_B&A Biomedical website_](https://www.babiomedical.com/projects/iben-atlas/).
+The atlas is available on [_B&A Biomedical website_](https://www.babiomedical.com/projects/iben-atlas/).
 {{% /callout %}}